arifulmamun/coscometic-shopify-theme/README.md

 - **Product Details**: Detailed product pages with images, descriptions, and reviews.
 - **Navigation Menu**: Easy-to-use navigation menu for seamless browsing.
 - **Footer**: Customizable footer with contact information, social media links, and additional resources.
-- **Responsive Layout**: Fully responsive layout that looks great on all devices, from desktops to mobile phones.

 ## Installation